What’s New?

 The BP_FluxInteractionCapture is designed to add efficient, detailed interaction simulated in small areas around the camera (or specified object).

-• It is a perfect addition that can improve the quality of baked simulation almost for free.
+• It is a perfect addition that can improve the look of baked simulation almost for free.

-• It is currently supporting the most straightforward fast ripple solver (but there are plans to simulate a fluid pressure solver in the future)
+• It currently supports the most straightforward fast ripple solver, but there are plans to simulate a fluid pressure solver in the future.

 Configuration of interaction surface attached to l_foot bone.
 The system uses owner skeletal component with the tag “FluxInteractionOwner”.

-3. Interaction sources are attached to skeletal mesh with the tag specified in the OwnerComponentTag attribute.
+3. Interaction sources will be attached to mesh (skeletal or static) with the tag specified in the OwnerComponentTag attribute.
 Hence, adding this tag (FluxInteractionOwner) to the skeletal mesh that will move the interaction sources is essential.

 Player character interfaces

 5. Implement the GetInteractions in BPI_FluxInteraction.
-When BP_FluxInteractionCapture is an overlapping interactive actor, it calls this GetInteractions function to find information about interactions that occurred.
+When BP_FluxInteractionCapture is an overlapping interactive actor, it calls this GetInteractions function to find information about occurring interactions.

 Simple implementation of the GetInteractions function from the BPI_FluxInteraction interface.